thriveweb/glass/content/pages/about.md

     subTitle: Marketing Manager
     title: Jo Glenn
   - content: >-
-      Beautiful 16 year old Actress/Model/Writer and intern works tirelessly at keeping the Website and Casting Networks up to date.
-Chelsea assists our talent with their Self Tapes and Auditions and as a talented writer she has a weekly blog on our website.
+      Beautiful 17 year old Actress/Model/Writer and intern works tirelessly at keeping the Website and Casting Networks up to date.
+Chelsea teaches the Acting and Modelling classes and also  assists our talent with their Self Tapes and Auditions and as a talented writer she has a blog on our website.
 Whilst always offering a smile and words of advice to any talent needing some help.
 She is a great mentor to the Glass kids.
 Chelsea is a wonderful asset to the Glass Team.
     image: /images/uploads/img_3055.jpg
     leftAlign: true
     subTitle: Intern